zackaira/Blockons/readme.txt

 == Screenshots ==

-1. **Blockons Settings Page** - Placed neatly in the Dashboard under WooCommerce -> Blockons.
+1. **Blockons Blocks Manager** - Select which blocks to enable or disable
-2. **Blockons Free Settings** - Edit all WooCommerce pages + many more useful features.
+2. **Blockons Site Add-Ons** - Add extra features to your WordPress website

 == Frequently Asked Questions ==